SargunamRaffel/2048AnimationWidget/README.md

  •	Place the widget on your preferred page.

- •	When the Gameover the microflow will trigger and Implement your custom logic with the help of adding a microflow.
+ •	When the game ends, the microflow will be triggered, allowing you to implement your custom logic with the help of a microflow.

 ## Demo project